juliusvandermolen-gif/RAG_LUMC/README.md

 * **Memory errors:** Lower `batch_size` in your config.
 * **Index load failures:** Verify `faiss_index.bin` exists and matches embedding dims.

 ---

+## Dependencies update

+Dependabot alert on github will give you alerts to open pull request and update the package used in the project.

+Dependabot alert:
+1. Go to setting
+2. Click on advanced security
+3. Enable dependabot alerts
+4. Click on security and dependabot for all the alerts
+---

 ## Contact